leolanese/React-seed/README.md

 ## React-seed

-> A react-seed using typescript, routers, SASS and bootstrap (based on create-react-app)
+> A react-seed using typescript, jest, prettier, ESlint, react-routers, sass, and bootstrap (based on create-react-app)

 ### Deployment